chromy/tenx-manual/src/config.md

 ### Models

-Controls model selection and behavior.
+This section controls model selection and behavior.

 <table>
 <thead>